jjohnson35mps/finalprojectJeffJohnson/README.md

     - Click **Remove** to delete the scan entry.

 7. Interact with the Global Attack Heat Map
-    - Use the dropdown selector at the top-right of the map to choose a dataset:
+    - Use the dropdown selector at the top of the map to choose a dataset:
         - **Application Attack Point of Origin** (layer7_origin)
         - **Application Attack Target** (layer7_target)
         - **Network Attack Point of Origin** (layer3_origin)
         - **Network Attack Target** (layer3_target)
-    - Hover over hotspot regions to view country-specific attack distribution.
     - Pan and zoom the world map using the mousewheel and controls.
     - The right-hand sidebar displays:
-        - Top attacking countries
+        - Top countries for attacks and targets
         - Percentage of observed activity
         - Attack context and threat explanation